lucasguffroy59/tgtg-batch/README.md

 `DYNAMO_ENDPOINT=http://localhost:8000 dynamodb-admin`

-You can then open your browser to `http://localhost:8000`
+You can then open your browser to `http://localhost:8001` (whatever the execution script tells you) to access GUI.

-- Put data in the database
+##### Put data in the database

 If you use the GUI, you can easily create your data.

 Create Table :

-Create table named `tgtgConsumersTable`
-Hash attribute name `contact` of type `String`
+Create a table named like what is in serverless env variable DYNAMODB_CONSUMERS_TABLE Hash attribute name `contact` of type `String`
 Leave everything like it is, click Submit.